Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Italian capital is an incredible metropolis with a thousand things to do.
 So take note of the best plans to get to know the Eternal City like a true Roman.

 If you are lucky enough to spend seven days in Rome, you will enjoy the city to the fullest.
-You will be able to discover its secret corners, sink your teeth into its exquisite gastronomy and even take a trip to the outskirts of Rome.
-In this guide I will help you organize your week in the Eternal City so that you don't miss a thing.
-Attention!
+You can get to know its secret corners, sink your teeth into its exquisite gastronomy and even take a trip to the outskirts of Rome.
+In this guide I will help you organize your week in the Eternal City so that you don't miss anything, so stay tuned!

 Day 1: the Colosseum and the Roman Forum, the best of Ancient Rome

-If you want to travel back in time and feel like an emperor, my main advice for visiting the Colosseum is to get up early on the first day to make the most of the Flavian amphitheater, popularly known as the Colosseum of Rome, which remains in the XXI century the main entertainment for tourists in the Eternal City.
+If you want to travel back in time and feel like an emperor, my top tip is to buy your ticket for the Colosseum and the Roman Forum.
+Get up early on the first day to make the most of the Flavian Amphitheater, as the Colosseum of Rome is popularly known, which is still the main entertainment for tourists in the Eternal City in the 21st century.

 Here you can relive and imagine the gladiatorial games, animal fights and bloody amusements that were used to entertain the people in ancient Rome.
 However, if you travel to Rome in summer, I recommend that you protect yourself from the sun: bring water, soft drinks, a hat and sunscreen because there are hardly any shadows or trees.
 Hydrate yourself as much as you can!